extella/Calculator/README.md

 The flow is as follows:
 1. User inputs in the first field.
 2. User inputs in the second field.
-3. User chooses which operation to use by clicking on its respective operand.
-  ("+" for addition, "-" for subtraction, "*" for multiplication, and "/" for division)
+3. User chooses which operation to use by clicking on its respective operand ("+" for addition, "-" for subtraction, "*" for multiplication, and "/" for division).
 4. User is shown calculated value.

 # Error handling